Samyukta Hornad

 Samyukta Hornad is an Indian actress who appears in Kannada films.
 Her debut movie was Lifeu Ishtene directed by Pawan Kumar.

-She is known for her roles in the commercially successful films Lifeu Ishtene (2011), Barfi (2011), Un Samayal Arayil (2014), and Oggarane (2014).
+She is known for her roles in the commercially successful films Barfi (2011), and Oggarane (2014).

-Life
+Early life and career

 Samyukta Hornad is a professional model and actress based in Karnataka, India.
 She did her undergraduate studies in Media, English and Psychology at Christ University.
 She started her career as a TV show anchor before pursuing her career as a lead Actress.
 She has primarily appeared in Indian films and is considered a lead Actress in the film industry.

-Samyukta Hornad's first movie was Aa Dinagalu Kannada.
+Samyukta Hornad's first movie was Aa Dinagalu in Kannada.
 Her second movie was Lifeu Ishtene opposite Diganth.